Do you need a Save the Date?

 How can we make our Save The Date more sustainable?

-There are many beautiful recycled or part recycled papers that you can use, or even a seeded paper if you would like your guest to plant your Save the Date once they have finished with it.
+There are many beautiful recycled or partially recycled papers that you can use, or even a seeded paper if you would like your guests to plant your Save the Date once they have finished with it.
 A little gift from you to them that will remind them of your wedding day.
 I specialise in papers that are all FSC certified, 100% recyclable or reusable, producing as little waste as possible, making sure we’re being extra kind to our planet.

 What if my date changes?